Are You Ready to Be a Police Officer?

 Years ago, when I first applied to become a police officer, I had all kinds of grand visions of what I thought the job would be like.
 While I never once thought it would be easy, the first day at the police academy very quickly proved to me that I had no idea what I was in for.

 As tough as the academy was, once I graduated and began the field training officer program, I realized that the job of a police officer was about so much more than just making traffic stops and putting bad guys in jail.

-What I learned was that the job meant long and irregular hours; tough and dangerous situations; and a lot of people who don't like you very much, most certainly didn't appreciate getting speeding tickets or taking trips to jail and were all too happy to express their displeasure.
-That was a long time ago, before the explosion of the internet, YouTube, blogging and social media.
+What I learned was that the job meant long and irregular hours along with tough and dangerous situations.
+You deal with a lot of people who don't like you very much, most certainly don't appreciate getting speeding tickets or taking trips to jail, and who are all too happy to express their displeasure.
+I learned this a long time ago, before the explosion of the internet, YouTube, blogging and social media made police scrutiny deeper.

 Public Scrutiny Is Getting Tougher

 The public has always expected high ethical standards from their police officers.
-The digital age, however, has exposed - to a whole new level - the small but harmful few officers whose actions damage the public support for the police.
+The digital age, however, has exposed police to a whole new level of scrutiny, with much attention paid to the small but harmful few officers whose actions damage public support for the police.

 What does all that mean for new officers today?
 In short, it means that their job is only going to get harder.
 The world for police officers is becoming increasingly dangerous.
-Not just the physical dangers that are inherent in a law enforcement career; applicants understand those.
-But in addition to those dangers are the increased concerns many current officers feel about their own job security.
+It's not just the physical dangers that are inherent in a law enforcement career; applicants understand those.
+But many current officers feel increased concern about their own job security.